 Borrowers may not obtain a bridge loan (also known as gap financing) or engage in other interim financing methods to meet the monetary investment requirement or payment of closing costs needed to complete the purchase transaction.
 This restriction includes subordinate liens, personal loans, cash withdrawals from credit cards, seller financing and any other lending commitment that cannot be satisfied at closing.

-What Is The Role Of Real Estate Agent?
+What Is The Role Of A Real Estate Agent?

 Senior should consider a written agreement – you should include contingencies for the sale of the senior’s previous home, the home inspection, etc.